ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 On Ubuntu these can be easily installed with the following command:

-> sudo apt-get install python3 ninja-build
+> sudo apt-get install python3 ninja-build meson

 Another way (recommended by the guide) to get Meson is to pip install it for your user: